-C.1.6 Intensity of Service Need

-- C.1.6.1 The child/adolescent meets criteria for discharge from a hospital but; - C.1.6.1.1 Key components of a residential or community based treatment plan are unavailable, or - C.1.6.1.2 All less restrictive treatment options have been examined and determined to be ineffective or not immediately available and the individual requires 24-hour supervised care within a psychiatrically staffed residential environment as evidenced by: - The child's/adolescent's behavior is sufficiently unstable to require immediate professional intervention to protect patient from harming self and others; or - The child/adolescent is likely to require intermittent one-to-one supervision, constant observation, or frequent checks for safety: or - Efforts to manage medical risk, symptoms or behavior in a lower level of care have been examined and determined to be ineffective or result in an acute escalation of behavior with risk of harm to self or others; or - The child/adolescent requires close medical monitoring or skilled care to evaluate and adjust dosage of psychotropic medications and such medical management and dosage adjustment could not safely be conducted in a residential treatment center, or ambulatory setting; or - The child/adolescent requires a medication taper and re-evaluation in a closely monitored setting.
+- C.1.5 Diversion from PRTF (including but not limited to, adding wrap around community supports, respite, one to one support, etc.) level of care has been explored and determined either to not be medically appropriate or unavailable. - C.1.6 Intensity of Service Need - C.1.6.1 The child/adolescent meets criteria for discharge from a hospital but; - C.1.6.1.1 Key components of a residential or community based treatment plan are unavailable, or - C.1.6.1.2 All less restrictive treatment options have been examined and determined to be ineffective or not immediately available and the individual requires 24-hour supervised care within a psychiatrically staffed residential environment as evidenced by: - The child's/adolescent's behavior is sufficiently unstable to require immediate professional intervention to protect child/adolescentpatient from harming self and others; or - The child/adolescent is likely to require intermittent one-to-one supervision, constant observation, or frequent checks for safety: or - Efforts to manage medical risk, symptoms or behavior in a lower level of care have been examined and determined to be ineffective or result in an acute escalation of behavior with risk of harm to self or others; or - The child/adolescent requires close medical monitoring or skilled care to evaluate and adjust dosage of psychotropic medications and such medical management and dosage adjustment could not safely be conducted in a residential treatment center, or ambulatory setting; or - The child/adolescent requires a medication taper and re-evaluation in a closely monitored setting.
 Previous attempts to taper medication have resulted in behavioral escalations that meet admission criteria for inpatient hospitalization.